 A Gradual Return with Staggered Schedules

 Depending on your location, your state might be starting the gradual reopening of its economy.
 Adorned with face masks, many are packing up their at-home work setups and returning to the office.
-However, the return to the leasing office and beyond needs to be well-thought-out.
+However, the return to the leasing office and beyond needs to be well-though-out.
 The National Apartment Association’s (NAA) Best Practices to Transitioning Employees Back into the Workplace recommends staggering employee schedules or implementing a four-day work week to reduce the number of employees in the office.

 Consider employing temperature screenings as well, as an added safety measure.
 Some states are requiring temperature checks for all who enter workplaces—be sure to check resources that pertain to your area when making these decisions.

-Create a Checklist for the Return to Work
+Create a Check List for the Return to Work

 Preparation is everything.
 It can be overwhelming to lead a staff amid so much uncertainty while maintaining business continuity.
 Lean into reputable sources and don’t be afraid to ask for help.
 Consult resources created by industry leaders for clear steps and guidelines to follow.
 The Institute of Real Estate Management (IREM) crafted a list of Resources for Reopening Your Property that includes a comprehensive checklist of items your team can turn to for guidance on cleaning/sanitation, tenant relations, social distancing, and more.